blueantcorp/blueantcorp.github.io/_posts/2019-06-30-swift-5-access-control.md

 layout: post
 title: Swift 5 — Access Control
 date: 2019-06-30 21:00:00 +0000
-description: "**Access control** restricts access to parts of your code from code in other source files and modules.
-This feature enables you to hide the implementation details of your code, and to specify a preferred interface through which that code can be accessed and used."
+description: Access control restricts access to parts of your code from code in other source files and modules.
+This feature enables you to hide the implementation details of your code, and to specify a preferred interface through which that code can be accessed and used.

 ---
-\# Swift 4— Access Control

-Access control* restricts access to parts of your code from code in other source files and modules.
+_Access control_ restricts access to parts of your code from code in other source files and modules.
 This feature enables you to hide the implementation details of your code, and to specify a preferred interface through which that code can be accessed and used.

 You can assign specific access levels to individual types (classes, structures, and enumerations), as well as to properties, methods, initializers, and subscripts belonging to those types.
 Protocols can be restricted to a certain context, as can global constants, variables, and functions.